December's Children (And Everybody's)

-December's Children (And Everybody's) is the fifth American studio album by the English rock band the Rolling Stones, released on 4 December 1965.
-Compiled from disparate sources across the band's recording career up to that point, including the UK version of Out of Our Heads, it features their then-recent transatlantic hit single "Get Off of My Cloud", as well as their own remake of Marianne Faithfull's Jagger/Richards-penned hit "As Tears Go By", which was released as the album's second single in the US.
+December's Children (And Everybody's) is the fifth American studio album by the English rock band the Rolling Stones, released in December 1965.
+It is primarily compiled from different released tracks from across the band's recording career up to that point, including the UK version of Out of Our Heads.
+Bassist Bill Wyman quotes Jagger in 1968 calling the record "[not] an album, it's just a collection of songs."
+Accordingly, it is only briefly detailed in Wyman's otherwise exhaustive book Rolling with the Stones.
+It features their then-recent transatlantic hit single "Get Off of My Cloud", as well as their own remake of Marianne Faithfull's Jagger/Richards-penned hit "As Tears Go By", which was released as the album's second single in the US.

 Recording and music

-It is the last of the group's early albums to feature numerous cover songs; writers Mick Jagger and Keith Richards wrote only half of the songs themselves.
-There had been no sessions to record the album; most of the songs were drawn from the sessions for the UK edition of Out of Our Heads in September 1965 in Los Angeles.
-Many of the tracks had appeared earlier in the UK versions of Rolling Stones albums, but had been left off their American counterparts.
-Other tracks were unreleased tracks that had been recorded during other recording sessions, or had been singles-only releases.
-Joining core members Mick Jagger (vocals), Brian Jones (guitars), Keith Richards (guitars), Bill Wyman (bass), and Charlie Watts (drums) was former Stones member Ian Stewart on piano.
-As with most of their early albums, it was produced by band manager Andrew Loog Oldham.
+It is the last of the group's early releases to feature numerous cover songs; writers Mick Jagger and Keith Richards wrote only half of the songs themselves.
+There had been no sessions to record the LP; many of the songs were from the UK edition of Out of Our Heads recorded in September 1965 in Los Angeles.
+Many of the tracks had appeared earlier in the UK versions of Rolling Stones albums or had been released on singles or EPs, but had not been heard in the American market; other tracks were unreleased tracks that had been recorded during other recording sessions.